losrobbos/booklist-crud-workout/README.md

 The good thing is:
 That are basically ALL data operations out there!
 There is not much more you could do with data...

-So by getting intuitive in those four operations, you will also become much more proficient in React in general.
+So by getting intuitive in those four operations, you will also become much more proficient not just in React.
+But in coding in general.

 This app uses a simplified setup:
 - Components, Events, State and Props